composewell/streamly/docs/User/Tutorials/using-streamly.md

 If you need access to cutting edge features (and do not mind the occasional breakage), please use the [development version of streamly][streamly-github] from Github.

+## Building for Performance

+If you wish to run benchmarks, please be sure to build your application using the instructions in the [Build Guide](/docs/User/HowTo/Compiling.md).

 ## Next Steps